 C = Cases (inc. recoveries, deaths), D = Deaths

-COVID to COVID: The CDC PIC (Pneumonia, Influenza, Covid-19) epidemic threshold is 5.8%; figures in parenthesis indicate the Case Fatality Ratio.
+COVID to COVID: The CDC PIC (Pneumonia, Influenza, Covid-19) epidemic threshold is 5.8%; figures in parenthesis indicate Case Fatality Rate.

 COVID-19 News & Resource Page